INCH Bag = I'm Never Coming Home Bag

-I've read many articles and watched many videos on INCH bags, and think that most make the same mistake: trying to extend the usefulness of their bags by simply adding more gear and supplies (and thus, a lot more weight), while ignoring some of the ramifications of never being able to return home again.
+I've read many articles and watched many videos on INCH bags, and think that most make the same mistake: trying to extend the usefulness of their bags by simply adding more tools, gear, supplies and other stuff (and thus, a lot more weight), while ignoring some of the ramifications of never being able to return home again

 Leaving home to never return doesn't mean living in the wilderness for the rest of your life.
-The fact is you will return to civilization at some point - to your predetermined bug-out location or some other safe haven - just not to your current home.
+Yes, you may need to extend the usefulness of your bag from 3-days to maybe a week or two, but the fact is you will return to civilization at some point - to your predetermined bug-out location or some other safe haven - just not to your current home.
 Perhaps your home was looted and burned.
 Or maybe it is permanently behind "enemy lines" in the case of military invasion or civil war.
 Or perhaps radiation due to a nuclear incident (nuclear war, dirty bomb, or nuclear accident of some sort) has made your home unlivable.
 Whatever the reason, you are barred from your home and all the stuff you had there, but not from civilization itself.

 The questions to ask yourself is "What do I really need to start over again?
 What is really important to me?"
 Having a lot of stuff may be nice, but it isn't really necessary.
 My answer to those questions are: My life.
 My health.
 My relationships (God, family & close friends).
 Everything else can eventually be replaced or done without.

-Convert the bug-out bag into a realistic INCH bag with a few minor but important modifications that won't add too much weight.
+Convert the bug-out bag into a realistic INCH bag with a few minor but important modifications that won't add too much weight or bulk.

 I am assuming you already have a bug-out bag, so I won't go over what all you need in one.
-Instead, here is how to adjust your already existing BoB into an INCH bag.
+Instead, here are my suggestions to adjust your already existing BoB into a realistic INCH bag.

-- 4-Way Silcock Key (great for accessing water spigots on commercial buildings and at golf courses and parks)
+- 4-Way Silcock Key (great for accessing those knobless water spigots on commercial buildings and at golf courses & parks)

-- A couple of two-gallon water bags to collect/store water.
+- A couple of collapsible/foldable two-gallon water bags to collect/store water.

 - A personal water filter that filters over 700 gallons of water.